 Therefore, using a VPN not only keeps you safe while online, but it can also help you solve the latency issue that you’ve been experiencing.

-To use a VPN to solve World of Tanks lag spikes, you’ll need to choose a VPN provider and download and install their software on your computer.
+To use a VPN to solve World of Tanks lag spikes, you’ll need to choose a good VPN for gaming and download and install their software on your computer.

 After the software is installed, open the application and connect to a high-speed server of your choice.

 Then, you’re free to load your game and see if using a VPN has solved the issue.

 Other potential fixes to reduce lag in World of Tanks

 If you’ve tried everything we’ve discussed so far and are still experiencing lag spikes, there are still a few more things that you can try.